CKnotts/cs471ftp/README.md

 cs471ftp
 ========
 Todo
-  - Push
+  - Verify everything works as intended
-  - Design the protocol
+  - Verify the documents are correct